Look Inside

 The First Grade curriculum is constructed to meet the wide range of needs, knowledge and experiences of first grade learners.
 Students work to foster skills and values which will serve them their entire lives: a love for learning, an openness to new experiences, a sense of confidence and independence, and a respect for others.
 A primary goal in First Grade is to establish a community of learners in which children learn from one another as well as from their teachers.
 Teachers aim to help children achieve a greater sense and appreciation of who they are as individuals and as members within a community.
 Through this exploration of themselves, children become more aware of shared commonalities and unique differences between members of the classroom group.

-• Language Arts in Grade I
+• + Language Arts

 Speaking, writing, reading, and listening are all critical components of language development.
 Mastery of language exists on a continuum that extends over a number of years and happens for children at different ages.
 Early childhood learners can vary in their rates of language development depending on their chronological age, developmental level, experience, and language background.
 The reading and writing curriculum adapts to individual needs that range from emergent readers and writers to fluent readers and writers.